-If you have a responsive website then you have nothing to worry about, if not then you need to make sure that the content and structure of your mobile website is the same (or very similar) as the desktop.
+If you have a responsive website then you have nothing to worry about, if not then you need to make sure that the content and structure of your mobile website are the same (or very similar) as the desktop.

-Any links you have on the desktop homepage should be on your mobile homepage as well, otherwise Google may not show the same sitelinks for mobile users.
+Any links you have on the desktop homepage should be on your mobile homepage as well, otherwise, Google may not show the same sitelinks for mobile users.

 Can I remove sitelinks from Google Search?

 As of October 2016, this is not possible.
-In the past you could remove sitelinks using the “Demote Sitelinks” settings in Google Search Console but this option is no longer available.
+In the past, you could remove sitelinks using the “Demote Sitelinks” settings in Google Search Console but this option is no longer available.